Utopia-Airline/auth/README.md

-# Booking Microservice
+# Authentication Microservice

-This Microservice is responsible for managing the bookings in the Utopia Airline.
-It exposes some REST APIs to its consumers.
+This Microservice is responsible for managing the users and authenticating consumers of in the Utopia Airline API endpoints.

 ## API EXAMPLE

-`GET /api/bookings/?queryParams`
+`GET /api/users/?queryParams`

 ## AUTHENTICATION